Owner-Operator Trucks Insurance

 What income protection do I have if I'm injured and can't drive?

-ACC covers injuries that occur at work — but the weekly compensation is limited.
+ACC covers work injuries — but the weekly compensation is capped.
 Personal accident cover pays a weekly income benefit on top of ACC during your recovery.
 If you're an owner-operator, this is not optional — it's the difference between recovering at home and losing your business.

 Can I get a combined package that covers everything in one policy?